Anthony Timberlands Center, University of Arkansas

 From the design competition through design, Atelier Ten worked with the design team to define the unique shape of the building for optimal daylight, natural ventilation and stormwater management.
 Atelier Ten’s early daylight analysis informed the building exposures and optimize visual comfort, connecting students and faculty with the outdoors, reinforcing circadian rhythms, and reducing the use of electric light.

-The distinct roof shape was designed in response to the local rainy climate and water conservation goals.
+The zig-zag roof is shaped to collect intensive rainstorms and divert to large gutters between the slopes and onwards to raingardens, mimicking natural water flows in Arkansas.
 Atelier Ten worked with the design team to incorporate a visible collection of ‘canoes’ which collect and drain water into bioswales on the west side of the building.
 The stormwater management system creates an educational opportunity for students, faculty, and visitors.

 Aligning with the university’s goal for net neutrality by 2030, the building achieves net zero emissions through an all-electric and efficient mechanical design.
 The use of local mass timber significantly reduces the embodied carbon footprint.